arey/spring-batch-toolkit/readme.md

 * Tasklet used to **delete data from Spring Batch Metadata tables** that are N months old.
 * **Elasticsearch** tasklets, processor and writer to create/setup/delete indices and write documents.
 * Logging Spring Batch listener
+* Spring Integration Endpoints that launch jobs, wait the end of a job and send email with job information.

 ## Quick Start ##